eastrd/ArchivEye/README.md

-# SeekFleet
+# ArchivEye

 ## TODO

-- Add initial tests with sample PDF to check if GS and Tesseract has been set up properly
+### Frontend

+- TODO

+### Backend

 - [x] Add indexing system
+- [ ] Add initial tests with sample PDF to check if GS and Tesseract has been set up properly
-- Add threading for multiple workers to index a directory
+- [ ] Add threading for multiple workers to index a directory
-- Implement index system
+- [ ] Implement index system

 ## Design